SSGrasland/Modeling-Hurricane-Impact-on-Florida-Real-Estate-Value-/README.md

 ### Final Dataset

 I used three datasets for the purpose of modeling.
 The datasets each contained the same 7 columns:
-AWND: Average daily wind speed (miles per hour)
+**AWND**: Average daily wind speed (miles per hour)
-WSF2: Fastest 2-minute wind speed (miles per hour)
+**WSF2**: Fastest 2-minute wind speed (miles per hour)
-SizeRank: Numerical rank of size of cities, ranked 0 through 30,132
+**SizeRank**: Numerical rank of size of cities, ranked 0 through 30,132
-before: Home value six months before the hurricane
+**before**: Home value six months before the hurricane
-after: Home value six months after the hurricane
+**after**: Home value six months after the hurricane
-percent: Percent change in home value from six months before hurricane to six months after hurricane
+**percent**: Percent change in home value from six months before hurricane to six months after hurricane
-increase: 1 = increase of 75% of more in home value, 0 = no increase of 75% of more in home value I trained the models on data drawn from the bottom tier home value dataset which had 141 entries.
+**increase**: 1 = increase of 75% of more in home value, 0 = no increase of 75% of more in home value

+I trained the models on data drawn from the bottom tier home value dataset which had 141 entries.
 I chose this dataset to train our models on because it had the best target variable class imbalance of  68%.
 I used our dataset containing all home values to test our model which contained 344 entries.
 I also used a dataset containing just data from hurricane Ian to see how the model would perform on future hurricane data.
 The hurricane Ian dataset contained 27 entries.

 ## Feature Engineering